Special Educational Needs and Disability Policy (SEND)

 A highly individualised approach is adopted by the teaching staff at Rossett.
 This means that the needs of students may be met in different ways.
-Teachers are trained to make suitable adjustments in both assessment of learning and delivery of lessons and it is rare that all the children in the lesson will be doing exactly the same work.
+Teachers are trained to make suitable adjustments in both assessment of learning and delivery of lessons.

 What does this look like in the lesson?

-- Alternative ways of recording work (use of word processors for example)
+- Alternative ways of recording work (use of iPads for example)

 - Differentiated tasks (varying in degrees of challenge)